 These two Wimpole Clinic patients have Norwood 3A balding:

 There’s no set time limit as to how long it takes to progress from Norwood 2 to Norwood 3.
 Some men will never progress to this stage, even if they’ve had Norwood 2 hair since they were a teenager.
 Others may not see any hair loss in their twenties, only to develop fast and significant thinning in their thirties and forties.

 The best way to diagnose your hair loss is to see a trichologist.
-They can perform specific tests to ascertain the extent of your hair loss, and whether it’s likely to progress to further Norwood stages.
+They can perform specific tests to ascertain the extent of your hair loss, and whether it’s likely to progress to Norwood 4, Norwood 5, and further stages.

 There are several options for treating pattern baldness at this relatively early stage of androgenetic alopecia.
 Here are some of the most popular and successful treatments.

 Minoxidil is a topical solution that’s easy to apply and has minimal side effects .
 One study found that applying a 5% Minoxidil solution resulted in 45% more hair regrowth than the 2% solution in men, so it’s generally recommended that men at Norwood stage 3 use the 5% solution .

 Finasteride is the most popular non-surgical hair loss solution recommended by hair transplant surgeons .
 Results show that it can reduce hair loss in :

 Crown hair loss is particularly receptive to Finasteride use, so it’s a good solution if you’re a Norwood 3A patient.
 Finasteride is also often recommended alongside a hair transplant to prevent further hair loss.